 During a Salesforce deployment, data migration can typically consume as much as 60% of the total labor.
-When AwsQuality consider configuration, training, and project management, data migration stands out as the biggest costs of deployment.
+When AwsQuality considers configuration, training, and project management, data migration stands out as the biggest cost of deployment.

 There are four fundamental reasons for this: